-- 1) A new source of funding must be found for completion of Phase IV of the District's Park and Recreation Master Plan as well as the other operation and maintenance needs. - 2) Catastrophes due to weather, especially flooding and hurricanes, could severely impact the goals of these programs. - 3) The cost of managing the aquatic vegetation on the reservoir could delay the completion of other projects. - 4) The cost of treatment of wastewater in both Rankin and Madison County could delay capital investment. - 5) Renewed inflation could delay the completion of capital improvement projects. - 6) Dredging of the Pelahatchie Bay area could delay completion of other projects. - 7) Litigation in several shoreline protection lawsuits could have an adverse impact on funds. - 8) Changes in the economy could greatly affect the management and funds for the parks and campgrounds as well as the maintenance of the boat launches, etc. - 9) Many projects are dependent on federal and state funding. - 10) Pollution of the Ross Barnett Reservoir due to citizens and surrounding developments dumping various objects and silt in the water.
+- 1) A new source of funding must be found for completion of Phase IV of the District's Park and Recreation Master Plan as well as the other operation and maintenance needs. - 2) Catastrophes due to weather, especially flooding and hurricanes, could severely impact the goals of these programs. - 3) The cost of managing the aquatic vegetation on the reservoir could delay the completion of other projects. - 4) The cost of treatment of wastewater in both Rankin and Madison County could delay capital investment. - 5) Renewed inflation could delay the completion of capital improvement projects. - 6) Dredging of the Pelahatchie Bay area could delay completion of other projects. - 7) Litigation in several shoreline protection lawsuits could have an adverse impact on funds. - 8) Increase in wastewater treatment rates for the Savannah Street Plant by the City of Jackson could have negative impact. - 9) Changes in the economy could greatly affect the management and funds for the parks and campgrounds as well as the maintenance of the boat launches, etc. - 10) Many projects are dependent on federal and state funding. - 11) Pollution of the Ross Barnett Reservoir due to citizens and surrounding developments dumping various objects and silt in the water.

 The direction of Pearl River Valley Water Supply District has been carefully laid out in strategic plans for: Capital Improvements, Financial Plan, Parks and Recreation, Forest Management and Real Estate Development.
-Through a process of monthly Board and Committee meetings, the District Board develops policies, directs staff in the implementation of these plans, and determines how well the needs of the Mississippians served have been met.
+Through a process of monthly Board and Committee meetings, the District Board develops policies, directs staff in the implementation of these plans, and determines how well the needs of the Mississippians served has been met.
 Management policies are in place and are used successfully to address deficiencies.
 Budgetary constraints are considered when new or expanded projects are requested.
 Documentation has been successfully automated to increase personnel productivity.
 Increasing automation as outlined above will be implemented.
 Police, building inspectors, and various local agencies help us with pollution issues.

-6. Agency Goals, Objectives, Strategies, and Measure by Program, for FY 2026 through FY 2030:
+6. Agency Goals, Objectives, Strategies, and Measure by Program, for FY 2023 through FY 2027: